speendo/djangocms-postgres-docker/README.md

 *Different to other parameters, this parameter can be changed whenever you restart the docker container*

 **use_gunicorn** (yes|no, *default=yes*)
-Choose no to use the internal development server or yes to use gunicorn instead.
-Gunicorn is safer and recommended to be used on productive pages, howerver the internal server is much more convenient for development.
+Choose `no` to use the internal development server or `yes` to use gunicorn instead.
+Gunicorn is safer and recommended to be used on productive pages, however the internal server is much more convenient for development.
 *Different to other parameters, this parameter can be changed whenever you restart the docker container*

 **use_gunicorn** (number, *default=2*)